globus/globus-compute/docs/endpoints/multi_user.rst

 --------------------------------

 This file is the template that will be interpolated with user-specific variables for successful start-UEP requests.
-More than simple interpolation, the MEP actually treats this file as a `Jinja template`_, so there is a good bit of flexibility available to the motivated administrator.
+More than simple interpolation, the MEP treats this file as a `Jinja template`_, so there is a good bit of flexibility available to the motivated administrator.
 The initial user config template implements two user-specifiable variables, ``endpoint_setup`` and ``worker_init``.
 Both of these default to the empty string if not specified by the user (i.e., ``...|default()``).

 .. code-block:: yaml+jinja